by Cross Country Nova Scotia Staff, December 8, 2020 (updated Jan 30, 2022)

 The Canadian Birkie Ski Festival is one of three Birkebeiner events held worldwide – with others held in Wisconsin and Norway.
 The Birkebeiner originated in Norway, based on the legend of two warriors who rescued their nation’s prince as a civil war raged in the year 1206, skiing across two mountain ranges with the child, to the town of Lillehammer.
 The 12-pound pack some skiers carry in the 55-km event represents the infant prince.

-The 2021 Birkie will be held at Cooking Lake, Blackfoot Provincial Recreation Area (approximately 60 km east of Edmonton), providing recreational and competitive cross-country ski events.
-Families are encouraged to participate in the ⅓ km “Barnebirkie” classic ski events, where kids and parents ski together.
-Additionally, an inaugural Virtual race is being offered, allowing competitors to race from across the globe, for the 36th edition of the Birkie.
+The 2022 Birkie will be held at Cooking Lake, Blackfoot Provincial Recreation Area (approximately 60 km east of Edmonton), providing recreational and competitive cross-country ski events.
+Families are encouraged to participate in the “Barnebirkie” classic ski events, where kids and parents ski together, with events of 500 m, 1 km or 3 km.
+There are many other events for recreational and competitive skiers, view the Birkie website for details.
+Additionally, a Virtual race will be offered, allowing competitors to race from across the globe, for the 37th edition of the Birkie.

 Click to view YouTube videos.